stuffmatic/zephyr-usb-midi/README.md

 ## Sample app

-The [sample app](src/main.c) demonstrates how to send and receive MIDI messages and how to efficiently stream large sysex messages to the host.
+The [sample app](src/main.c) demonstrates how to send and receive MIDI messages and how to efficiently send large sysex messages to the host.
 It also logs sysex transfer speeds and can echo incoming sysex messages.
 See [`Kconfig`](Kconfig) for sample app config vars.

 * __Button 1__ - Send a large sysex message
 * __LED 1__ - On when the device is connected to a host